langer-jaros/learning/informatics/artificial_intelligence/examples/2_sudoku/documentation/sudoku.md

 ### Sudoku Example

 Following is an example of a sudoku instance.
-Every number is followed with one filler symbol (can be anything).
-Zeros are represented with space character `' '`.
+Every number is followed with one senseless symbol (can be anything).
+Here are zeros represented with space character `' '`.
+Both lines starting with a hash symbol `#` and empty lines are ignored.

 ```txt
 5 3  |  7  |     |